cpunt/cpunt.github.io/_posts/2020-08-20-linked-lists.md

 		node = node.next
 	node.next = Node(data)
 ```
-In this method we traverse our Linked List until we get to the tail of the tree and then add our new node to our tail nodes next property.
+The addToTail method traverses the Linked List until the tail is reached.
+Once the tail is reached a new node is added creating a new tail.
 ```Python
 def addToHead(self, data):
 	node = Node(data)
 	node.next = self.head
 	self.head = node
 ```
-In this method we create a new node and then set the next property to our current head.
-We then set the head to our new node.
+In this method the head is set to a new node and the old head is set to the next node in the Linked List.
 ```Python
 def addToIndex(self, data, index):
 	if index == 0: